osrf/gazebo_tutorials/haptix_logging/tutorial.md

 # Overview

-This tutorial will explain how to use the Gazebo logging capabilities for saving your simulation episode on disk and being able to reproduce it afterwards.
+This tutorial will explain how to use the Gazebo-classic logging capabilities for saving your simulation episode on disk and being able to reproduce it afterwards.